Programme

 Mario L. Small

-Columbia University
+Department of Sociology, Columbia University

 Mario L. Small, Ph.D., is Quetelet Professor of Social Science at Columbia University, a University of Bremen Excellence Chair, and an elected member of the National Academy of Sciences and other academic societies.
 Small has published award-winning articles and books on urban inequality, personal networks, and the relationship between qualitative and quantitative methods.
 His books include Villa Victoria: The Transformation of Social Capital in a Boston Barrio; Unanticipated Gains: Origins of Network Inequality in Everyday Life; Someone To Talk To: How Networks Matter in Practice; and the co-authored Qualitative Literacy: A Guide to Evaluating Ethnographic and Interview Research.
 Small is currently studying the the ability of large-scale data and new technologies to answer critical questions about urban inequality.